Product image 1, can be opened in a modal.

 Product description

-2 sides / combination stone
+2 sides / Combination stone

-Grain size of the grey side: 1,200
+Grit of the grey side: 1,200

-Grain size of the purple side: 6,000
+Grit of the violet side: 6,000

 Dimensions: 150 x 50 x 20 mm